neuromore/Doc/neuromoreStudio/Nodes.md

 |-----------|-------------|
 | Method | The calculated HRV metric.
 Possible values are: *RMSSD*,*SDSD*,*EBC*,*pRR50*,*pRR20*.
 The default value is *RMSSD*. |
 | Number of RR Intervals | How many RR intervals are used in the analysis.
 Possible values are in the range *10* .. *10*.The default value is *10*. |

-How many RR intervals are used in the analysis.
-Possible values are in the range *10* .. *10*.The default value is *10*.
-# This category contains all Utils Nodes
+# Utils Nodes
-Utilitys and nodes for channel management.
+# This category contains all Utilitys and nodes for channel management.
 ## Smoothing
 ![Smoothing Node Icon](../neuromoreStudio/Images/Nodes/Icons/18994938-bb6c-11e4-8dfc-aa07a5b093db.png)